Hhpon/h5-recorder/h5-recorder.md

   this.scriptProcessorNode?.disconnect();
   const allData: Float32Array = this.getChannelData()
   const bitDepth = this.format === 3 ?
 32 : 16
-  const wavBuffer: ArrayBuffer = encodeWAV(allData, this.format, this.currentRecorderSampleRate, thisdefaultOption.numberOfChannels!, bitDepth)
+  const wavBuffer: ArrayBuffer = encodeWAV(allData, this.format, this.currentRecorderSampleRate, this.defaultOption.numberOfChannels!, bitDepth)
   this.stopCallback && this.stopCallback({ duration: this.totalDuration, fileSize: wavBuffer.byteLength,tempFilePath: this.arrayBufferToBase64(wavBuffer) })
 }